 Handy Person Scheme

-Are you a council tenant and are aged 60 or over or have a disability?
+Are you a Contract Holder and are aged 60 or over or have a disability?
 Do you have odd jobs that need doing and can’t do them yourself?
 Then the Handy Person Scheme could help.

 Our Handy Person Scheme is excellent value for money and carried out by a member of our maintenance team equipped with their own tools.
 Although we are responsible for maintaining the structure of your home and undertaking repairs, we realise that there will be odd jobs that need doing which are your responsibility and this is where our handy person scheme can help.